West Palm Beach Possession of Stolen Property Lawyer

 It is critical to consult with me as soon as possible so that I can start working with the state prosecutor to get the charges reduced or dropped.
 Going by yourself to court or trying to convince the state prosecutor that you did not know the property was stolen may lead to an admission or other evidence that will later be used against you.

 Discuss Your Case With an Experienced West Palm Beach Theft Attorney

-I am a Florida criminal defense attorney with 30 years of experience.
+I am a Florida criminal defense attorney with 38 years of experience.
 Five of these years were spent in the prosecutor’s office.
-I will use my insight into how the prosecution thinks to defend you if you are accused of dealing or possessing stolen property in Palm Beach Gardens.
+I will use my insight into how the prosecution thinks to defend you if you are accused of dealing or possessing stolen property in West Palm Beach.
 You can consult with me at either of my two offices.
-One is located in Palm Beach Gardens, near I-95 and PGA Boulevard.
+One is located in West Palm Beach, near I-95 and PGA Boulevard.
 The other is located in West Palm Beach.
 Schedule a free initial consultation by calling 561-533-1221 or contact me through my online form.
 Each office accepts credit cards.